 Can't make it to church?
 Watch us Live!
 Now Livestreaming Worship

 To view our 10:00 AM Sunday worship service on YouTube live, click on the live worship link on the RELC home page on Sunday mornings during the worship hour and be redirected to the YouTube live stream.
 The Live Stream will "go live" at 9:55AM on each Sunday morning.
 To view the service at a later time, go to our YouTube Channel.
 Click on the videos tab to browse archives of past services.
 Click on the Subscribe button and create an account to be notified when Live Streams are started or when other videos are added.
 For any questions, please contact the pastor.

 This data shows that our general fund is currently running significantly below our actual expenses for the year and below our giving levels for this time last year.
-This trend has been worsening during the first ten months of 2021.
+This trend has continued during the first eleven months of 2021.

 Please continue to donate during our newly reestablished weekly service or send in your contributions through Simply Giving, by using the “Donate Now” button on RELC’s website or by sending your contribution check to the church office in the US Mail.